10 amazing places around the world for cycling

-Inspired by the performance of Team Canada’s cyclists – whether that be in BMX or mountain biking, on the track or on the road – Olympic.ca constructed a list of some of most amazing places to go cycling around the world.
+Inspired by the performances of Team Canada’s cyclists – whether that be in BMX or mountain bike, on the track or on the road – Olympic.ca constructed a list of some of most amazing places to go cycling around the world.

 There’s something for everyone, so bon voyage!

 This mythical 333m outdoor concrete track hosted the 1995 UCI Track Cycling World Championships.
 It was there that our own Curt Harnett set the world record in the 200m flying start.
 In ideal conditions, the man who would end his career as a three-time Olympic medallist put his name in the record books with a time of 9.865 seconds.
 While analysts at the time expected that record to hold up for maybe four or five years, Harnett’s mark was the global standard for an astonishing 11 years.

 La Ruta de los Conquistadores, Costa Rica

 From the Pacific coast to the Caribbean, this 270km off-road ride through Costa Rica includes mud trails, rainforests and coffee plantations.
 It even has an inactive volcano.
 For those who love history, this road is for you as it follows that of 16th century Spanish conqueror Juan de Cavallon.
 The road was even named after the most important conqueror of this time.
 Every November, a race is held on the Ruta and is considered the most difficult mountain bike event in the world.